EstebanBorai/react-golang-chat/README.md

-# simple-ws-in-go
+# go-chat
-🐹 A simple chat application made with ReactJS and Go using gobwas/ws
+🐹 A simple implementation of chat application using Go and ReactJS